14 must-see pieces of art on campus

 Wire Sculptures — Rachel Ducker, 2017

-The newest art on campus, and one you might not have seen yet.
-It’s in the amazing courtyard outside Pure café on level 9, Worsley.
+One of the newest installations on campus, and one you might not have seen yet.
+It’s in the amazing courtyard outside café on level 9, Worsley.
 If you’re a people watcher, you’ll love these — the expressionless figures display their emotion through their posture and the turbulent hair, blowing in an imaginary breeze.
 Grab a coffee at the Pure café and check these out!

 The Dreamer — Quentin Bell, 1982